The US destroyer John Finn passed through the Taiwan Strait, and the Chinese military dispatched forces to monitor the entire process.

 "The Arleigh Burke-class guided-missile destroyer USS John Finn conducted a routine transit of the Taiwan Strait on March 5," the US Navy's 7th Fleet announced.

 Chinese officials later criticized the US destroyer's trip, calling it "hyped propaganda."
-The Chinese military dispatched warships and aircraft to monitor the entire passage of the US warship through the Taiwan Strait, and said it was "always on high alert to deal with threats."
+The Chinese military dispatched warships and aircraft to monitor the entire journey of the US warship through the Taiwan Strait, and declared that they "always remain on high alert to deal with threats."

 The US destroyer USS John Finn passed through the Taiwan Strait on March 5.
 Photo: US Navy

-The John Finn's visit comes on the same day China opened its National People's Congress (NPC), its parliament.
+The John Finn's voyage came on the same day China opened its National People's Congress (NPC), its parliament.
 China announced a 7.2% increase in its defense budget this year, to more than $230 billion, the second-highest in the world after the United States.

 China has long claimed the Taiwan Strait is "not international waters" but part of its exclusive economic zone, arguing that foreign military vessels are restricted from operating in the area.